tenstorrent/pytorch2.0_ttnn/docs/OpenRegistrationAPI.md

 tt-metal has its own script to create a Python venv with all the dependencies.
 Set this up first:

 ## Build tt-metal
+You can skip this step if you're going to use git-submodule path later, since it will be automatically compiled as part of cpp-extension.

+Note: git submodule doesn't install ttnn python package, you still need to use the one coming from wheel in `requirements.txt`

 1. Clone Build tt-metal using the `./build_metal.sh` script.

 ```